CeleritasCelery/coredumped/content/posts/outlook-email-in-org-mode.md

 1. Press `Alt-F11` to bring up the VBA editor.
 2. You should see the default project.
 Change this project name to
-    something more apporopriate.
+    something more appropriate.
 Note that the Project name **MUST NOT**
     be the name of the function (`PrependClipboardHTML`) so name it
     something else.
 3. Right click on the project to add a new module and copy in the